OTC Pain Medicines and Their Risks

 Alcohol can also increase an NSAID's risk of causing gastrointestinal bleeding and

 ulcers.
-Alcohol should never be used with an OTC pain reliever containing codeine.
+Alcohol should never be taken with an OTC pain reliever containing codeine.

 Be especially careful when giving OTC pain relievers to children.
 Use only the special